sethupathib/Answers/README.md

 6. 'Strings' <-- How important are they in EDA?
 7. Discuss Thens' paper (Graph Based Floorplanning).
 Again, Macro Mapping onto Graphs?
 How to do this?
 8. Legaliser.
+9. Why is IIT-Madras's Mgmt program not very glamorous?
+IIT-B & IIT-D have very good B-Schools.
+Also, IIT-Madras's Humanities Program is considered as a disgrace to IIT-Ma.(Their Alumni say this).
+10. There are not many VC's in the Valley that support Semiconductor Startups.
+Why is this?
+(If it is the expertise or the Tool cost.
+I will not buy this.
+Because, a lot of VC's have burnt their money on Uber/lyft/We-Work etc. There is no lack of money at all.)(Although the landscape is slowly changing).
+11.
 ------------------------
 ### **Project Ideas**